CBIIT/NCI-DOE-Collab-Pilot3-Active_learning_NLP/README.md

 ## Description

 This repository implements an active learning loop for natural language processing (ALNLP) of pathology reports related to the NCI Pilot 3 project.
-It implements the following methods for embedding extraction of the unstructured text:
+This framework implements the following methods for embedding extraction of the unstructured text:
  * Bag-of-words with dimensional reduction methods, and
- * Pre-trained BERT model.
+ * Pre-trained BERT(Bidirectional Encoder Representations from Transformers)model.

-Deterministic and Bayesian classifiers are available to predict attributes in the pathology reports.
+Deterministic and Bayesian classifiers are available (in our code repository) to predict attributes in the pathology reports.

 ALNP is an algorithm developed as a part of the Joint Design of Advanced Computing Solutions for Cancer ([JDACS4C](https://datascience.cancer.gov/collaborations/joint-design-advanced-computing)) pilot projects, to improve the assessment of pathology reports.
 Researchers can use ANLP to perform prediction of attributes on pathology reports.